alianhakim8/Notes/README.md

 # Notes
-Simple project, this apps used for take notes coursework. this apps build by mvvm android architecture and Room persistence library
+Simple project, this apps used for take notes coursework. this apps build by mvvm android architecture and Room persistence library as local database.

 regards : Alian Hakim
 # Screenshot